 Magnetic Susceptibility and Temperature

 The paramagnetic material will be in its magnetic state only when it is above a specific temperature.
 This particular temperature is called Curie temperature.
-The relation of same with magnetic susceptibility is explained by Curie law which is given by:
+The connection of same with magnetic susceptibility is explained by Curie law which is given by:

 C – Curie constant.